 - Donations and Volunteer support for the emergency response.

 The LABEOC, located a 635 Cajundome Boulevard, Abdalla Hall, Lafayette, LA, in the University of Louisiana at Lafayette Research Park, serves as the alternate State Emergency Operations Center (SEOC) in the event the primary SEOC located in Baton Rouge is incapacitated or is unable to activate due to a disaster requiring the evacuation of the Baton Rouge area.

 The State of Louisiana, Office of State Purchasing, posts all its open bids on the Louisiana Procurement and Contract Network (LaPAC) website.
 LaPAC is part of LaGOV.

 FEDERAL EMERGENCY MANAGEMENT AGENCY (FEMA)

-For more information on the top commodities procured in disasters; how to monitor the FedBizOps for contracting opportunities, and other topics, visit the FEMA Industry Liaison Program website.
+For more information on the top commodities procured in disasters; how to monitor to solicit quotes and offers for disaster assistance opportunities, visit Unison Marketplace (previously FedBid):

 SYSTEM FOR AWARD MANAGEMENT (SAM)

 SAM contains a Disaster Response Registry which lists those contractors who are willing to provide debris removal, distribution of supplies, reconstruction, and other disaster or emergency relief supplies and/or services.